Dangerous waste basics

 For most businesses, the process will involve these basic steps:

-This page offers some introductory videos, publications, and posters to help you better understand the basics of dangerous waste management.
+There is also dangerous waste reporting and possible fees that businesses may be subject to.
+This page offers some introductory publications, guides, and posters to help you better understand dangerous waste management.

 What is dangerous waste?

-Washington state uses the term "dangerous waste" rather than the federal law's term of "hazardous waste."
-This is because Washington state's Dangerous Waste Regulations are more protective than federal laws.
-The definition of "dangerous waste" is more expansive than "hazardous waste."
+Washington uses the term "dangerous waste" rather than the federal term of "hazardous waste."
+Because Washington's Dangerous Waste Regulations are more protective than federal laws, the definition of "dangerous waste" is more expansive than "hazardous waste."

-The regulations are based on the federal Resource Conservation and Recovery Act (RCRA), but are more protective.
-You may find the regulations in the following formats:
+The Dangerous Waste Regulations, which are based on the federal Resource Conservation and Recovery Act (RCRA), can be found in the following formats:

 Businesses may find the following publications helpful.
 This is by no means an exhaustive list of our publications about dangerous waste, but these offer some essential guidance: